RCOM363/RCOM363/README.md

 I am a Computer Science student specializing in full-stack development with the MERN stack.
 I build responsive web applications using JavaScript, React, Node.js, and have strong API and database management skills.
 I focus on creating user-friendly and functional web solutions.

 *   🌍  Based in Karnataka, India
-*   👨‍💻  Currently working on my major project [FeedForward](https://github.com/rcom363/feed-forward)
+*   👨‍💻  Currently learning NextJS & TypeScript
 *   🤝  Open to collaboration opportunities
 *   ⚡️  I can center a div